Kappaccinoh/zut/README.md

 3. Game Mechanics Setup (Major Backend)
 - (DONE) Show which rooms are in progress
 - (DONE) Figure out destroy issue with pg's relational database set up (n.b no room dependent: :destroy with GameTurn)
+- (DONE) Figure out how to do the back and forth toggling between players (start with a button on the room page first)